Netflix: 40 of the absolute best movies to watch

 High Flying Bird (2019)

 This sports drama from 2019 marked the second occasion director Steven Soderbergh used an iPhone to shoot a feature film (the first was 2018's Unsane).
-High Flying Bird tells the story a sports agent facing the axe unless he pulls off a company-saving plan in 72 hours.
-Capturing the high tensions of professional sports through a unique shooting style, High Flying Bird is a fascinating piece, put together with expert direction, editing and performances.
+High Flying Bird tells the story of a sports agent facing the ax unless he pulls off a company-saving plan in 72 hours.
+Capturing the high tensions of professional sports through a unique shooting style, High Flying Bird is a fascinating piece put together with expert direction, editing and performances.

 Marriage Story (2019)